 Rhinoplasty is surgery of the nose.
 A closed technique keeps all incisions inside the nostril, with no external scars.
-This technique is suitable for patients who desire an augmentation or reduction of the nose bridge, with minimal change to the length of the nose and the appearance of the nasal tip.
+This technique is suitable for patients who desire augmentation or reduction of the nose bridge, with minimal change to the length of the nose and the appearance of the nasal tip.

-The advantage of closed rhinoplasty is a much more rapid recovery and the absence of any visible scars.
+The advantage of closed rhinoplasty is much more rapid recovery and the absence of any visible scars.

-An open rhinoplasty is performed when the patient requires significant nasal tip surgery, the rhinoplasty is a revision procedure or if it is performed for functional reasons (for example, to alleviate nasal obstruction) This involves a small 5mm scar across the columella, with the other incisions hidden within the nostril.
+Open rhinoplasty is performed when the patient requires significant nasal tip surgery, the rhinoplasty is a revision procedure or if it is performed for functional reasons (for example, to alleviate nasal obstruction) This involves a small 5mm scar across the columella, with the other incisions hidden within the nostril.

 The choice between an autologous or a hybrid technique is dependent on the requirements of each individual patient.

 The typical Asian nose is wide and rounded, with a relative excess of nasal tip tissue.
 The ideal shape of the nose tip should be sharp and well-defined, with a width and projection that is proportionate to the rest of the nose.

 This can be achieved using a combination of lower cartilage sutures, placement of autologous cartilage grafts and careful trimming of excess nasal tip tissue.